Sirimavo Bandaranaike: Raising a family, social work (1940–1959)

 On 2 October 1940, Ratwatte and Bandaranaike married at the Mahawelatenne Walawwa in what was dubbed "the wedding of the century" by the press for its grandeur.
 The newly married couple moved into Wendtworth in Colombo's Guildford Crescent, which they rented from Lionel Wendt.
 Their daughters, Sunethra (1943) and Chandrika (1945), were born at Wendtworth where the family lived until 1946, when S.W.R.D.'s father bought them a mansion known as Tintagel at Rosmead Place in Colombo.

 From this point onward, the family lived part of the year at Tintagel and part of the year at S.W.R.D.'s ancestral manor, Horagolla Walawwa.
 A son, Anura was born at Tintagel in 1949.
 Over the next 20 years, Sirima Bandaranaike devoted most of her time to raising her family and playing hostess to her husband's many political acquaintances.

-All three of Bandarnaike's children were educated abroad.
+All three of Bandaranaike's children were educated abroad.
 Sunetra studied at Oxford, Chandrika at the University of Paris, and Anura at the University of London.
 All would later return and serve in the Sri Lankan government.

 In 1941 Bandaranaike joined the Lanka Mahila Samiti (Lankan Women's Association), the country's largest women's voluntary organisation.
 She participated in many of the social projects initiated by the Mahila Samiti for the empowerment of rural women and disaster relief.
 One of her first projects was an agricultural programme to meet food production shortages.
 Her first office, as secretary of the organisation, involved meeting with farming experts to develop new methods for producing yields of rice crops.
 Over time, Bandaranaike served as the treasurer, vice-president, and eventually president of Mahila Samiti, focusing on issues of girls' education, women's political rights, and family planning.
 She was also a member of the All Ceylon Buddhist Women's Association, the Cancer Society, the Ceylon National Association for the Prevention of Tuberculosis, and the Nurses Welfare Association.

 Bandaranaike often accompanied S.W.R.D. on official trips, both locally and abroad.
 She and her husband were both present after the psychiatric hospital in Angoda was bombed by the Japanese during the Easter Sunday Raid in 1942, killing many.
 As Ceylon moved toward self-governing status in 1947, S.W.R.D. became more active in the nationalist movement.
 He ran for – and was elected to – the House of Representatives from the Attanagalla Electoral District.
 He was appointed Minister of Health and served as Leader of the House, but became increasingly frustrated with the inner workings and policies of the United National Party.
 Though he did not encourage Bandaranaike to engage on political topics and was dismissive of her in front of colleagues, S.W.R.D. came to respect her judgment.